Acccent/wordomancy/readme.md

 - Layout issues on small screens
 - No sharing metadata
   - Share Spell url creates accessible image
-- Feedback on remaining guesses
-- Hint feature probably needs tweaking
-- Guesses should scroll up when new ones are added and the screen is too small (instead of pushing the keyboard down)
 - Word lists need to be filtered, may contain inappropriate words right now

 ### Planned features

 - Friends page (with their latest Spells)
-- Daily Spell
 - Explanations + acknowledgments
 - Settings
   - Choose color for letter states